veksh/ovfconf/README.md

 Finally, ssh host keys are erased (to be automatically regenerated for new host) and so clone is fully configured at the end of boot process.

-Script is tested on Suse Linux Enterprise 11.x and CentOS 7.1 (and will refuse to run elsewhere) under VMWare ESXi 5.5 hypervisor.
+Script is tested on Suse Linux Enterprise (11.x and 12.x) and CentOS 7 (and will refuse to run elsewhere) under VMWare ESXi 5.5 - 6.5 hypervisor.
 Changes to adapt it to other platforms will be minimal, and there is a special "test" mode to check effects on copy of "/etc" (see source and "test" directory).